dart-lang/site-www/src/_tutorials/dart-vm/get-started.md

 Then run `pub get`.
 </aside>

-Some of the files and directories in the hello_world application include the following:
+Some of the files and directories in the hello_world app include the following:

-.pub
+`.dart_tool`
-: Support files used by the pub tool.
+: Support files used by `pub` and other Dart tools.
 You can ignore this.

-bin
+`bin`
-: Contains the source files for the application.
+: Contains the source files for the app.
   Expand `bin` to see `main.dart`, which is the main Dart file for this example.

-pubspec.yaml
+`pubspec.yaml`
-: Declares which packages your application needs.
+: Declares which packages your app needs.

-pubspec.lock
+`pubspec.lock`
-: A generated file that specifies the version numbers of the packages on which the application depends.
+: A generated file that specifies the version numbers of the packages on which the app depends.

-lib
+`lib`
 : Contains library code.
-Expand `lib` to see `hello_world.dart`, a library file with a simple calculate() method.
+Expand `lib` to see `hello_world.dart`, a library file with a simple `calculate()` method.

-.packages, packages
+`.packages`
 : Tells the Dart tools where to get the packages that your app uses.
-These files are created by the `pub get` command.
+This file is created by the `pub get` command.
-  You can ignore these.
+  You can ignore this.

 Double-clicking any filename displays the contents of that file in the pane to the right.